adorsys/keycloak-registration-userlist/README.md

-# keycloak-user-email-list-validation
+# keycloak-registration-userlist

+This keycloak plugin needs a system variable called EMAIL_WHITE_LIST with a path to a text file.
-We need an environment Variable called: EMAIL_WHITE_LIST.This variable is used to read the file with the allowed user e-mails addresses, so the variable must contain the path to the file: for example: /Users/test/documents/file.txt
+This path is used to read the file with the allowed user e-mails addresses.

+For example: /Users/test/documents/file.txt

-The file have to be a plain-text file witch contains an e-mail address per:
+The file has to be a plain-text file which contains an e-mail address per line:

 aille@web.de

 bwa@adorsys.de

 aro@adorsys.de